stitchdata/docs/_integration-schemas/uservoice/v1/external_users.md

     object-attributes:
       - name: "external_accounts"
         type: "integer"
-        description: "The external ID of the account associated with the user."
+        description: "The ID of the external account associated with the user."
+        foreign-key: true
+        table: "external_accounts"

       - name: "external_users"
         type: "integer"
-        description: "The external ID of the user associated with the user."
+        description: "The ID of the external user associated with the user."

   - name: "name"
     type: "string"